00b/BMWpyPod/README.md

 i# BluetoothPiPodForBMW6FL

 Allows audio playback from Android devices with bluetooth (AVRCP & A2DP) via Raspberry Pi and shows current playing track information and maintaining control from stereo and wheel for next and previous tracks.
-Should work on BMWs with the 6FL (USB ipod interface) option without idrive.
+Should work on BMWs with the 6FL (USB ipod interface) option without idrive/nav.
 May work on Mini's with same Y-Cable setup.

 Factory BMW Y-Cable plugs into a 30-pin dock connector break out board attached to the serial pins on the PI GPIO Headers.